This good sized rock, more than a stone but not quite a boulder, in Embudo Canyon in the Albuquerque foothills, is not where it should be.

-While I consider, we walk past the crime scene, down the trail towards the parking lot.
+We walk past the crime scene, move on down the trail.

-I’m suspecting someone will put the rock back where it was just because they can’t live with things out of place.
+I’m suspecting someone else will eventually put the rock back where it was.

-God made us with free will and my free will tells me to keep walking.
+We were made with free will and my free will tells me to keep walking this morning.

-This scene has man’s fingerprints all over it and I’m damn well not going to touch anything.
+This scene has man’s fingerprints all over it and I’m not going to touch anything.